1nst4ll/mango-news/docs/frontend-ui.md

 New toggles have been added to the Settings page (`frontend/src/components/SettingsPage.tsx`) to globally enable or disable AI summary, tag, and image generation during the scraping process.
 These settings are saved to and loaded from `localStorage`.

 Further styling refinements and component integrations will continue as the migration progresses.
 Conditional top padding has been implemented on the newsfeed cards in `NewsFeed.tsx` to ensure no gap above the image when present, while providing padding when no image exists.
 The top padding was previously removed from the `Card` component to allow images to be positioned at the very top.
 "Share on WhatsApp" and "Share on Facebook" buttons have been added to each news feed card and at the bottom of the article detail page (`ArticleDetail.tsx`) to allow users to easily share articles.
+These buttons are responsive, adjusting their size and layout on smaller screens.

 Additionally, to prevent potential conflicts with component-level focus management, especially on mobile browsers like iOS Safari, the global `outline-ring/50` style previously applied to all elements (`*`) in `global.css` has been removed.